cmptrblder/fitbark/README.md

 This integration was built specifically for users who want FitBark data inside Home Assistant without relying on the limited official API.

+***NOTICE***

+Fitbark API gives no more data than what is on the website web.fitbark.com, GPS & Battery data for your pets are ONLY available on the mobile apps.
+FitBark does NOT expose battery info or gps data on the website.
+Many people have tried to get an API and never heard back, I had an API and had issues with it and there communication was lacking at best.
+To there credit, the website does say its in beta and MAYBE they will expose the battery & gps data in the future.
+If you can login to the website web.fitbark.com, enter those creds into the integration upon install.

 ---
 # Screenshots